Ways into advanced literary study

 How will I be taught, and will there be any work outside the class?

-Small group and whole class discussion, led by the tutor, will be central to this course.
-In addition to the class sessions, there will be three Saturday tutorials from 10.30am -1.30pm, which will be devoted to skills, particularly of essay writing.
+Short lecture, small group and whole class discussion, led by the tutors, will be central to this course.
+In addition to the class sessions, there will be two Saturday tutorials from 10am -12pm, which will be devoted to skills, particularly of essay writing.
 These tutorials will allow you to take full advantage of developing your study skills.

 The writing of the two essays (one in each term) and preparation for the seminar presentation will also take up time outside class.
 There will be between 3-4 hours of preparation for classes each week.